Ali Miraj: Personal life

 Miraj's family comes from Pakistan, and he is a Muslim; he opposes radicalism and supports freedom of speech.
 He attended Haberdashers' Aske's Boys' School in Elstree and then the London School of Economics.
 He lives in Bow, London.

-When working as an auditor at the Ministry of Sound in the late 1990s, he became interested in house music and attended a course at Point Blank DJ School in Hoxton.
+When working as an auditor at Ministry of Sound in the late 1990s, he became interested in house music and attended a course at Point Blank DJ School in Hoxton.
 He has worked as a part-time DJ since the early 2000s.
 From February 2014, he has run the monthly Decks and the City night in Shoreditch at The Horse and Groom; former footballer Glenn Helder played at the first night.
 Joe Bish of Vice said of the night "This may just be the most reprehensible thing I've ever written about ... [an] example of total, unmitigated, unwavering, unashamed cuntery".

 Ali Miraj hosts radio shows on LBC Radio from 12-3PM on Saturdays and Sundays.